vuebro/telegram-form-cloudflare-worker/README.md

 ### Step 5:

 Open the worker url and keep it safe for later use.

-### Step 6:

-Use the worker link in your website, I have given a simple format in the repo as `form.txt`

 ### And, Its done.
 Lets hop into the next step.